-Here are some of the potential benefits of alternative school:
+Here are some of the potential benefits of alternative schools:

-- Smaller class sizes with lower student-to-teacher ratios means more individual attention.
+- Smaller class sizes with lower student-to-teacher ratios mean more individual attention.

 - More flexible schedules, such as classes at night or online – students have more freedom to learn on their own schedule and can take advantage of other services they might need.